What Is Mesothelioma Awareness Day?

 • We are the most reviewed organization serving the mesothelioma community.
 We have five out of five stars from patients and loved ones for our support and resources.

 The history of mesothelioma shows us that there are misconceptions about the disease.
-The Mesothelioma Center and other organizations work to educate the public about mesothelioma and the risks of asbestos exposure.
+The Mesothelioma Center and others educate the public about mesothelioma and asbestos risks.

 Several organizations are working hard to raise public awareness about mesothelioma.
-These organizations raise money to fund medical research and advocate for a complete ban on asbestos.
+These organizations raise money to fund medical research.
+They also advocate for a complete ban on asbestos.

 Miles for Meso finish line with survivors and their loved ones.